-Click on the dayanced pull-down menu.
+Select the icon on the Tool Bar or select Adapter Configuration from the Advanced pull-down menu.
 A screen similar to the following appears.

 - 2. Select Copy Adapter Configuration to Drives. - 3.
-Click on OK.
+Select OK.

-Initializing the Adapter:
+Initializing the adapter:

 Initializing the adapter or controller configuration clears all the logical drives and resets all the functional hard disk drives to the Ready (RDY) state.